sromal/LXpress/README.md

 # LXpress
-A notification alert system for Rutgers buses
+A notification alert system for Rutgers buses.